roend83/ChannelAdam.Core/README.md

 Proudly presented to the open source community by Adam Craven (@ChannelAdam).

-Please see my blog at https://DevZone.ChannelAdam.com
+Please see the reference documentation at https://devzone.channeladam.com/library/channeladam-core/